 Market Transformation Advisory Board (MTAB): A group of non-PA California EE stakeholders assembled to advise California’s Market Transformation Portfolio and provide recommendations.
 The MTAB should include up to two representatives from the CPUC and consist of individuals with background in California EE and understanding of market transformation.

-Initiative Review Committee (IRC): A group of technical advisors assembled if needed for specific MTIs.
+Initiative Review Committees (IRC): A group of technical advisors assembled if needed for specific MTIs.
 IRCs can be used to advise baseline development, vet intervention strategies, or provide technical advice on specific products or markets.
 IRCs may consist of industry experts, academics from national laboratories or universities, individuals from governmental organizations such as the Department of Energy or Environmental Protection Agency, or others with needed subject matter expertise.
 Members of the IRC should not stand to benefit from the potential MTI and be free from other conflicts of interest.

-Peer Review Group (PRG): A group of volunteer, non-financially interested stakeholders, potentially assembled from the MTAB, tasked with providing advice for MT solicitations, and work in conjunction with the IE to ensure openness and transparency of the solicitation process.
+Procurement Review Group (PRG): A group of volunteer, non-financially interested stakeholders, potentially assembled from the MTAB, tasked with providing advice for MT solicitations, and work in conjunction with the IE to ensure openness and transparency of the solicitation process.

 Independent Evaluator (IE): An independent expert with relevant EE and competitive solicitation experience embedded in the MT process to ensure compliance and fairness in the selection of MT implementers and evaluators.
 The IE would also provide regular reports to the MTAB as well as the PRG upon its formulation at the RFP stage.